acronymcreations/tournament-DB/README.md

 ## Running the Database

-1. First you must create your database and tables.
-Do this by using the terminal command `CREATE DATABASE tournament`
+1. First you must connect to the database using the command `psql`

-2. Once your database has been created, connect to it using `psql -d tournament`

-3. Once connected, create your tables using `\i tournament.sql`
+2. Once connected, simply run `\i tournament.sql` to create your database and all required tables

-4. To check that everything is set up correctly, disconnect from the database with `\q` and then run they tournament testfile included using `python tournament_test.py`
+3. To check that everything is set up correctly, disconnect from the database with `\q` and then run they tournament testfile included using `python tournament_test.py`

-5. If everything is setup correctly, you should see a checklist testing each of the functions below followed by 'Success!
+4. If everything is setup correctly, you should see a checklist testing each of the functions below followed by 'Success!
 All tests pass!'

 ## Using the Database